10 Times a Vendor should say “No” to a Craft Show Shopper

 If you happen to be selling items that are higher than the typical craft show item, explain why your prices are higher.

-Use signage to state the organic and ethically sourced materials you use or share the amount of time you spend on each piece so they understand the value they’re getting.
+Use signage to state the organic and ethically sourced materials you use, or to share the amount of time you spend on each piece so they understand the value they’re getting.

 But if you saw a Tiffany’s bracelet displayed on metal shelves at the dollar store, that item would no longer seem worth the high price.